-When you think about wage and hour compliance issues, you might overlook an entire group of employers which may be in violation: law firms.
+When you think about wage and hour compliance issues, you might overlook an entire group of employers that may be in violation: law firms.
 While you might assume that attorneys would be in compliance with the law, remember they are businesses, too.
 As with other businesses, it is not uncommon for law firms to cut corners when it comes to wage and hour compliance.

 Law firms, which are understandably concerned with the rights of their clients, also need to look inward and make sure that they are protecting the rights of their own employees to the fullest extent of the law.